 There is no hard rule on how much water you should consume leading into a workout, because there are too many variables like age, gender, weight, height, workout style, intensity of the workout, etc … but as a rough guideline, shooting for 100-120 oz or more each day is a good start.

 Ideally, 20 oz of that will come in the hour or two leading into your workout.

 However, I would NOT recommend just chugging 20 ounces right before you go train as this can cause some stomach discomfort, and having a belly full of water while training might hold you back from truly pushing yourself as hard as you should.

 Instead, you should be sipping water leading into your training.

-Being well-hydrated will help with proper muscle function, mental clarity, fight off fatigue, and prevent muscle cramps!
+Being well-hydrated will help with proper muscle function, mental clarity, fighting off fatigue, and preventing muscle cramps!

 Many people overlook the importance of fueling going into your workout, and by fueling, I am talking about proper nutrition prior to training.